jcfaile/jcfaile.github.io/_complexbootcamp/2022-07-22-fifth-bootcamp.md

 	The M-test establishes uniform convergence on $K$ and now Mittag-Leffler guarantees the existence of an entire function $g$ such that
 	$$ \frac{\pi^2}{\sin^2(\pi z)} = g(z) + \sum_{n=-\infty}^\infty \frac{1}{(z-n)^2}.$$
-	Note that both the left hand side and the sum of singular parts is $1$-periodic, hence so is $g$.
+	Note that both the left hand side and the sum of singular parts are $1$-periodic, hence so is $g$.
 	Taking the limit as $\text{Im }z \to \infty$ we see $\sin^2(\pi z), \sum (z-n)^{-2} \to 0$.
 	This establishes that that we can bound $g$ on the sytip $0 \leq \text{Re}(z) \leq 1$ which then by periodicity establishes a bound on all of $\mathbb{C}$.
 	This then forces $g$ to be constant by Liouville's theorem, and since the limits as $z\to \infty$ are both zero we see that $g \equiv 0$.